 Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, deferred outflows and deferred inflows and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reported period.
-Significant estimates to the Authority's financial statements include the allowance for loan losses and fair value estimates.
+Significant estimates to the Authority's financial statements include the allowance for loan losses, MSRs, interest rate swap agreements and fair value estimates.
 Actual results could differ from those estimates.